ScanMountGoat/ssbh_data_py/README.md

 The Python API is best summarized by the type stub (.pyi) files, which can be found [here](https://github.com/ScanMountGoat/ssbh_data_py/tree/main/ssbh_data_py/ssbh_data_py).
 The Python API matches the underlying Rust types and functions as closely as possible.
 The Rust documentation has much more detailed documentation and can be found at https://docs.rs/ssbh_data.
 For more advanced sample Python scripts, see the [examples](https://github.com/ScanMountGoat/ssbh_data_py/tree/main/examples).

 ## Building
 Requires a recent version of Rust.
 The builds published to PyPi are built using [Maturin](https://github.com/PyO3/maturin).
-Aftering succesfully installing Maturin, running `maturin develop` or `maturin develop --release` will build and install the module into the current virtual environment.
+Aftering succesfully installing Maturin, running `maturin develop --release` in the ssbh_data_py directory will build and install the module into the current virtual environment.

 `maturin build --release` builds the `ssbh_data_py` module that can be imported into Python.
 The resulting binary can only be used with the current Python version, processor type, and operating system.
 Rename the `.dll` to `.pyd` on Windows and the `.dylib` to `.so` on Linux or MacOS.